 - Client Consultation and Professional Conduct (4%)

 - Hair, Skin and Nail Anatomy (8%)

 Nevada Law Exam

-PSI test centers also administer the Nevada Law Exam, which you might be able to take on the same day as the NIC Written Exam.
-This 30-minute exam covers information related to the Nevada Revised Statutes Chapter 644 and the Nevada Administrative Code Chapter 644.
+The Nevada Law Exam, which you might be able to take on the same day as the Theory Exam, is a 25-question exam that covers information related to the Nevada Revised Statutes Chapter 644 and the Nevada Administrative Code Chapter 644.

-You must bring your own mannequin head, mannequin hand and supply kit (consult this link for suggested items in the kit).
+You must bring your own mannequin head, mannequin hand and supply kit.
+Consult the Practical Exam Preparation Guides for suggested items and other information on exam preparedness.

-All tests must be passed with a score of at least 75 in order to receive your license.
-Once this is done, you will receive your cosmetology license from the Board by mail.
+All tests must be passed with a score of at least 75% in order to receive your license.
+Upon passing the exams, you will receive your cosmetology license from the Board by mail.

 Step 4.
 Maintain Your Nevada Cosmetologist License Through Continuing Education